 The configuration of the memory is very flexible.
 There are several combinations of DRAM types you may consider.
-256KB, 1MB or 4MB SIMM are acceptable.
+256KB, 1MB, 4MB and 16MB SIMM are acceptable.
 So, a basic system can be equipped with fewer memory and later more memory can be installed when upgrading the system.
-There are two banks of DRAM on the motherboard and another two banks on a memory expansion board.
+There are two banks of memory modules on the motherboard.
 The memory size is detected automatically by system BIOS and indicated during memory test after reset.
 No jumper is needed to be set for the memory size and DRAM type.